prajapatin/personalwebsite/source/_posts/2017-09-13-lambda-architecture-vs-kappa-architecture-in-IOT.markdown

 ---
 <h3>Lambda Architecture & Kappa Architecture use case in IoT</h3>

 In IoT world, the large amount of data from devices is pushed towards processing engine (in cloud or on-premise); which is called data ingestion.
 The scenario is not different from other analytics & data domain where you want to process high/low latency data.
-The data ingestion and processing is called pipeline architecture nad it has two flavours as explained below.
+The data ingestion and processing is called pipeline architecture and it has two flavours as explained below.
 I have provided diagrams for both type of architectures, which I have created using [Creately][creately].
-The Creately is an online digraming tool, which you can utilize for your diagramming needs.
+The Creately is an online diagraming tool, which you can utilize for your diagramming needs.

 <h3>Lambda Architecture</h3>